MicrosoftDocs/connected-spaces/articles/mobile-app-download.md

 # Download the Dynamics 365 Connected Store (public preview) mobile app

+> [!IMPORTANT]
+> The Connected Store mobile app is no longer available for download.
+Go to [Dynamics 365 Connected Store](https://dynamics.microsoft.com/en-us/ai/connected-store/) for the latest product news and updates.

 Keep the following in mind before using the Microsoft Dynamics 365 Connected Store (public preview) mobile app:

 - Make sure that your cameras, network, and Azure Stack Edge Pro (2 GPU) have been installed for your store.